Skip to content

 We stayed at the Boardwalk many times when my son was younger.
 I remember watching for him as he took on the slide again and again.
 So, I wanted to mention that you can easily keep an eye on your children due to the layout of the pool area.
 We think Boardwalk is worthy of consideration if you have children who can’t swim well or aren’t quite at a responsible age.
 I know the pool looks large in the pictures, but it’s really set in a tight space without too many areas hidden from sight.

-However, when traveling as an adult without children, I prefer a pool area like Stormalong Bay, which sits across the lake at Disney’s Yacht and Beach Club.
+However, when traveling as an adult without children or with teenagers, I prefer a pool area like Stormalong Bay, which sits across the lake at Disney’s Yacht and Beach Club.
 Additionally, the Grotto Pool at Disney’s Swan and Dolphin is one of the nicest pools you’ll find.
 My main issue with Boardwalk’s pool area is the lack of dining options.
 You can get a soda or a drink from Leaping Horse.
 But we like to have lunch or sometimes dinner when we hang out at the pool.
 Having to walk all the way to the Boardwalk Deli to get something in a swimsuit cover-up is not ideal.
 So keep that in mind while you’re planning.

 Some of our pool days have been the best days we’ve ever spent at Disney.
 So don’t forget to schedule pool time for your vacation.
 You will be all the better for it.
+We hope this guide helps you plan a refreshing and relaxing visit to the pools at Disney’s BoardWalk Resort.
+If you’re comparing pool options across properties, you might also want to browse our complete guide to all the pools at Walt Disney World.
+We hope this guide helps you plan a refreshing and relaxing visit to the pool!

 In the Comments